FAQ

 Yes!
 Make sure to bring your own puzzles for all events you are competing in.
 There are 1000s of puzzles at these events so make sure you keep yours with you at all times.

 Many competitors film their efforts during competitions.
 There are also often parents taking photos or video recordings.
 There are a few important rules to remember.
-Do NOT not use flash, spectators MUST be 1.5M away from the solving station and competitors MUST NOT be able to see the screen of the camera.
+Do NOT use flash, spectators MUST be 1.5M away from the solving station and competitors MUST NOT be able to see the screen of the camera.

 Of course!
 Throughout the day we will need judges and runners so please see our delegates and organisers to ask how you can best assist.